ferranbt/foundry-send-txn-repro/README.md

 This script:

-- Sends a transaction to the eth_sendTransaction endpoint of an Avail node.
+- Sends a transaction to the eth_sendTransaction endpoint of an Anvil node.
 - Outputs the hash of the transaction.
 - Returns the JSON for the transaction.